SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/LayoutContruction.md

 @cha_layout_construction

-Placing and describing the behavior of widgets on resizing of their container is an important yet complex issue.
-In this chapter we present the different ways to express layouts with Spec.
+Placing and describing the behavior of widgets on resizing their container is an important yet complex issue.
+In this chapter, we present the different ways to express layouts with Spec.

 ### About layouts